Looking for competitive CMC and VMC certificates in 2026? We hear you.

 - Host the

-.pemfile on your domain or use your CA's urls - Create the BIMI DNS record with
+.pemfile on your domain or use your CAâs URLs - Create the BIMI DNS record with

 a=pointing to the certificate - Test with Google/Yahoo and tech tools

-The finding: It's long, technical, and fragmented.
-You're juggling between your trademark agent, your SVG designer, and the certification authority.
+The result is a long, technical, and fragmented process.
+Youâre juggling between your trademark agent, your SVG designer, and the certification authority.
 The slightest error (wrong SVG format, unrecognized trademark) extends the process by several weeks.

-5. Our approach: Everything from DMARCTrust
+5. Our approach: everything from DMARCTrust

-Here's what we're preparing:
+Hereâs what weâre preparing:

-- ✅ One-click ordering: From your dashboard, you specify your domain and upload your logo.
+From your dashboard, you specify your domain and upload your logo with one click.
+We verify BIMI compliance before even submitting to the CA.

-- ✅ Real-time tracking: A status dashboard shows you where your request stands (trademark validation, company validation, issuance).
+We handle communication with our partner CAs, so you donât need to create an account with them.
+A status dashboard shows you where your request stands (trademark validation, company validation, issuance).

-.pemfile to upload manually. - ✅ Pre-configured DNS record: We generate the final BIMI record.
-You copy it into your DNS, and you're done.
+The certificate is automatically hosted.
+No .pem file to upload manually.
+We generate the final BIMI record.
+You copy it into your DNS, and youâre done.

-Important: You must still have a registered trademark.
-We can't bypass this legal requirement.
+You must still have a registered trademark for a VMC.
+We canât bypass this legal requirement.
 But we simplify everything else.

 6. Indicative pricing and availability